ucb-152/lab6/README.md

 ```bash
 source install.sh
 ```
-The install script will activate the Python virtual environment prebuilt on the AWS instances with the Deep Learning AMI (`source /opt/aws_neuronx_venv_pytorch_2_5/bin/activate`), that contains all the dependencies needed for the assignment.
+The install script will activate the Python virtual environment prebuilt on the AWS instances with the Deep Learning AMI (`source /opt/aws_neuronx_venv_pytorch_2_5/bin/activate`), which contains all the dependencies needed for the assignment.
 It will also modify your ~/.bashrc file so that the virtual environment is activated automatically upon future logins to your machine.
 Finally, the script sets up your InfluxDB credentials so that you may use neuron-profile, which will be useful for future sections.

 > [!IMPORTANT]
 >
 > Now, shut down your instance before proceeding

-Clone the github repo to your local machine too
+Clone the GitHub repo to your local machine
 ```bash
 git clone <TODO: Insert repo link here>
 cd lab6